JimDesu/basis-lang/spec.md

 The system confers a **linear obligation**: a duty discharged exactly once and never silently dropped.
 It is a property of a value's *acquisition*, not of its type.
 The same `^Node` is obligated when it comes from a malloc-style allocator and unobligated when it comes from an arena &mdash; where the arena itself, not its individual items, carries the obligation.
 Linearity attaches to the duty, not to the value: an obligated value may be read, moved, and copied as its type otherwise permits, and a copy is unobligated.
 The system does not police aliasing.

-A `.resource` is the **local** form: its obligation must be discharged within the scope that acquired it, and cannot be deferred, transferred, or otherwise made to outlive that scope &mdash; for an obligation that may travel, use a `.promise` (&sect;10.10).
-What is pinned to the scope is the *obligation*, not necessarily the value.
-A **finalizing** duty consumes its value on discharge, welding the value's lifetime to the obligation's, so the value too is confined to the scope.
-A **non-finalizing** duty discharges without consuming &mdash; a secrets buffer overwritten in place &mdash; so the obligation is met within the scope while the value itself, unconsumed, is not pinned by the duty and may outlive the scope as its storage allows.
-This is the right form for an obligation whose deferral is meaningless or dangerous &mdash; a secrets buffer that must be overwritten before its storage can be introspected, or storage drawn and released within a single operation.
-Because the obligation lives and dies in one scope, a `.resource` is the simpler case in every respect.
+An obligation discharges at the end of the scope that holds it: the acquiring scope, unless ownership of the duty is transferred (&sect;10.11), which re-homes the discharge to the new owner's lifetime end.
+A **finalizing** duty consumes its value on discharge, welding the value's lifetime to the obligation's.
+A **non-finalizing** duty discharges without consuming &mdash; a secrets buffer overwritten in place &mdash; leaving the value live, its duty met, free to outlive the scope as its storage allows.
+For a duty whose deferral is meaningless or dangerous &mdash; the secrets buffer that must be overwritten before its storage can be introspected, or storage drawn and released within a single operation &mdash; the discipline is simply not transferring ownership: the obligation then lives and dies in one scope, statically, for free (&sect;10.6).

-### 10.2 The `.resource` Declaration
+### 10.2 The `.promise` Declaration

-A `.resource` is a top-level form binding a source to one or more sink methods on a named receiver type.
+A `.promise` is a top-level form binding a source to one or more sink methods on a named receiver type.
 The source is either a named method of that type or &mdash; in the **source-less** form &mdash; the type's own constructor.
 It is the sole declaration surface; no annotations on individual `.cmd` declarations are required or admitted.

 ```
-.resource ReceiverType: sourceMethod[param] -> defaultSink
+.promise ReceiverType: sourceMethod[param] -> defaultSink
-.resource ReceiverType: sourceMethod[param] -> defaultSink | altSink | altSink2
+.promise ReceiverType: sourceMethod[param] -> defaultSink | altSink | altSink2
-.resource ReceiverType -> defaultSink                ; source-less (constructor-borne)
+.promise ReceiverType -> defaultSink                 ; source-less (constructor-borne)
-.resource ReceiverType -> defaultSink | altSink
+.promise ReceiverType -> defaultSink | altSink
 ```

 The bracket notation `sourceMethod[param]` designates which parameter of the source method carries the obligation; the parameter may be in any mode.
 When the source *produces* the obligated value through a CREATE parameter (an allocator returning fresh storage, a constructor returning a handle), the designation is optional if that is the source's only CREATE parameter and required if it has more than one.
 When the source instead *receives* the obligated value &mdash; a value handed in through an UPDATE or READ parameter, on which the declaration registers a duty (a buffer owing `zero`, a lock owing `unlock`) &mdash; the bracket names that parameter explicitly.
-When the `: sourceMethod[param]` segment is omitted &mdash; the **source-less** form `.resource ReceiverType -> sinks` &mdash; the source is the receiver type's own constructor and the obligated value is its CREATE output: every construction of the type yields an obligated value, discharged by a sink acting on that value as its receiver (&sect;7.22).
+When the `: sourceMethod[param]` segment is omitted &mdash; the **source-less** form `.promise ReceiverType -> sinks` &mdash; the source is the receiver type's own constructor and the obligated value is its CREATE output: every construction of the type yields an obligated value, discharged by a sink acting on that value as its receiver (&sect;7.22).
 The `->` separator marks the source-to-sink transition.
 Sinks are separated by `|`, and **the first sink listed is the default**.

 Allocation, single sink (the lone sink is necessarily the default):

 ```
-.resource ScratchArena: allocate -> deallocate
+.promise ScratchArena: allocate -> deallocate
 ```

 Transaction, multiple sinks (the default is the safe abort; commit is an explicit choice):

 ```
-.resource LocalTxn: begin[transaction] -> rollback | commit
+.promise LocalTxn: begin[transaction] -> rollback | commit
 ```

 **Obligation registers against the owner, at the call site.** When a source call succeeds, the duty is registered in the *caller's* analysis (&sect;10.5), and it attaches to the value through the call-site binding that *owns* it &mdash; never through a view.
 Ownership here is provenance, not mode (&sect;10.3): UPDATE versus READ says only whether the callee may write the value, not whether the caller owns it, so this is orthogonal to the mode axis.
 Calling an obligating source is always valid regardless of how the argument is passed; what the ownership check decides is merely *whether a duty arises*.
 An argument that is a view registers nothing &mdash; the borrowed binding is non-owning, so there is no owner here for the duty to attach to.
 (Nor could one slip in unnoticed: in single-threaded evaluation a value passed onward as a view is handed over before its own source call reaches the success edge, so during that borrow it carries no duty yet.)
 A duty therefore arises only where the call-site argument is an owner.